le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Linear vs Tactile vs Clicky

-Probably the first choise you'll have to make is to decide on the type of the switch.
+Probably the first choice you'll have to make is to decide on the type of the switch.
 You have three high level options, linear, tactile and clickly switches.
 These three options will give you different typing experience when pressing the key.
 The linear switches offer the most smooth typing experience in my opinion,